-Sarah Campbell is a second-year Ph.D. student in the Department of Theatre, Drama, and Contemporary Dance at Indiana University.
+Sarah Campbell is a Ph.D. candidate in the Department of Theatre, Drama, and Contemporary Dance at Indiana University.
 She received her B.A. in theatre from the University of Kentucky in Lexington, Kentucky and her M.A. in theatre with an emphasis in directing from the University of Nebraska Omaha.
-Her research interests include Contemporary Yucatec Maya language theatre, the intersections of theatre and folklore, touristic performance, the theatricality of space and place, and Maya ritual performance in the classic period.
-She is currently President and conference co-chair for Indiana University's Association for Research in Theatre (ART@IU) and Secretary of the Graduate Student Caucus, the graduate student organization of the American Society for Theatre Research (ASTR).
+Her research interests include Contemporary Yucatec Maya language theatre, the intersections of theatre and folklore, touristic performance, and the theatricality of space and place.
+Her dissertation is titled “Identity in Performance in Contemporary Yucatec Maya Theatre.”
+She served as President and conference co-chair for Indiana University's Association for Research in Theatre (ART@IU) from 2015-2016 and was Secretary of the Graduate Student Caucus, the graduate student organization of the American Society for Theatre Research (ASTR) from 2014-2015.
 Sarah is from Louisville, Kentucky.

 Carle received his B.F.A. in Theatre from Marietta College in Marietta, Ohio, and his M.A. in Theatre HIstory, Theory, and Literature from Indiana University.
 He has also studied Chinese language at the Dalian University of Foreign Languages.
 His research interests include contermporary Chinese theatre and playwrights.
 Before coming to IU, Carle worked in production and stage management, having held positions at the Carousel Dinner Theatre, Great Lakes Theatre Festival, and the Cleveland Play House.